 GENTLY + QUIETLY // a one year commitment to not raise my voice

-Click HERE to join the private Gently + Quietly Facebook group to be encouraged by community
+Click HERE to join the private Gently + Quietly Facebook group and be encouraged by community.

 "At 11:11am September 14, 2017 I began a project… That project is that I am not going to raise my voice (yell) for one year.